Back to blog

 How Each Dimension Feeds the Final Score

 The five dimensions are not simply averaged.
-They are weighted by their predictive importance, then combined:
+They are weighted by their predictive importance — with demand and margin carrying the most weight and trend momentum the least — then combined into the 0–100 composite.

-This is why a product can have one exceptional dimension and still score poorly overall — if Demand Strength is 90 but Margin Potential is 20 (the product exists but cannot be sold profitably), the final score reflects the constraint.
+Because demand and margin dominate the weighting, a product can have one exceptional dimension and still score poorly overall — if demand is strong but margin is near zero (the product exists but cannot be sold profitably), the final score reflects the constraint.

 How to Read Your Score: 5 Tiers Explained